Rhinoplasty in African Americans

 How will Dr. Hamilton determine if I have a broken nose?

 Dr. Hamilton will ask you several questions and will examine your nose in detail.
 You will be asked to explain how the fracture occurred, your general state of health, and how your nose looked before the injury.
 Bring photographs of yourself with you to the consultation if possible.
 The most useful views will be portrait and profile views.
 At a minimum bring your drivers license with you as this usually has a good head on photo.
-During your physical exam Dr. Hamilton will also examine the surrounding areas of your nose including you’re the eyes, forehead, jaw, and teeth, and will look for bruising, lacerations, and swelling that may signal hidden injuries.
+During your physical exam Dr. Hamilton will also examine the surrounding areas of your nose including the eyes, forehead, jaw, and teeth.
+He will also look for bruising, lacerations, and swelling that may signal hidden injuries.
 Sometimes Dr. Hamilton will recommend an x-ray or computed tomography (CT) scan if he believes you may have hidden injuries.
 These can help to identify other facial fractures but are not always helpful in determining if you have a broken nose.
 The best way to determine if your nose is broken is by physical exam.

 What are my treatment options within 2 weeks of injury?

 Dr. Hamilton will evaluate the nose immediately after the injury and at five days.
 At this time the swelling has subsided significantly and Dr. Hamilton can get a more accurate picture of how your nose originally looked.
 If your nose is broken but not out of position, you may need no treatment at all.
 Simply rest and avoiding further trauma may be all that is needed.
 If your nose needs to be repositioned, the bones are mobile and easily repositioned at this point.
-Reduction of the fracture is performed in the operating room under general anaesthesia, which yields the best results.
-In rare cases simple fractures can be repositioned in the office under local anaesthesia with a mild sedative.
+Reduction of the fracture is performed in the operating room under general anesthesia, which yields the best results.
+In rare cases simple fractures can be repositioned in the office under local anesthesia with a mild sedative.
 A cast is placed outside the nose in both cases and removed in 5 days.

 What if I need surgery but it has been more than 2 weeks?